'Like Some Sea Creature From The Deep': Vampire Fish Making Comeback To American River

 SACRAMENTO (CBS13) – A strange underwater creature known as the vampire fish is making a comeback to the American River.

-Just this week, local divers spotted two of them.READ MORE: Trove Of Fossils Discovered In Mokelumne River Watershed Near Valley Springs
+Just this week, local divers spotted two of them.READ MORE: COVID-19 Vaccine Data Shows Some Sacramento Neighborhoods Achieving Immunity Faster Than Others

 The vampire fish, otherwise known as pacific lamprey, is long with leather-like skin, and it has teeth.